nelsongutidev/nelsongutidev/README.md

 ### 🔨 What I do

-🖥 I'm currently working as Lead Frontend Developer at [Swimlane](https://swimlane.com)
+🖥 I'm currently working as Senior Angular Engineer at [HeroDevs](https://www.herodevs.com/)

-### Working with
-- Angular
-- Typescript
-- Web Components
-- Lit
-- NodeJS
-- RxJS
-- MongoDB

-(In my spare time I'm learning React!)

 ### 📫 You can find me
 - [Twitter](https://twitter.com/nel81212) 🐦